Kilkenni/goit-react-hw-06-phonebook/README.md

 GoIT React HW#06 Phonebook

-Using sync Redux for storing global state (with Redux Toolkit).
+- Using sync Redux for storing global state (with Redux Toolkit).
+- Backup to localStorage via redux-persist.

 **Read in other languages: [Русский](README.md), [Polska](README.pl.md).**